bitmodo/bitform/doc/vision.md

 It also means that they are responsible for setting up API routes, i.e. RESTful routes.

 Page [layouts](#layouts) and [components](#components) are the building blocks of pages.
-They are entilely what define the content.
+They are entirely what define the content.
 A page is essentially just a stub for a route which returns the content comprised of [layouts](#layouts) and [components](#components).

 ##### Layouts